RPC II, 2697

 Obverse inscription ΑΥΤ ΚΑΙϹ ΘΕΟ(Υ) ΥΙΟϹ ΔΟΜΙΤ ϹΕΒ ΓΕΡΜ

-Translation Emperor Caesar Son of the Divine Domitian Augustus Germanicus
+Translation Emperor Caesar, son of a god, Domitian Augustus Germanicus

 Obverse design laureate head of Domitian, right